rodrigopiccelli/MageCorp.ClashRoyaleApi.Client/README.md

     .AddJsonFile("appsettings.json", optional: true, reloadOnChange: true)
     .AddEnvironmentVariables()
     .Build();

+//if you don't specify the sectionName it will be "ClashRoyaleApiOptions" by default var clashRoyaleApiOptions = configuration.GetClashRoyaleApiOptionsSection("<sectionName>");

 var serviceProvider = new ServiceCollection()
-    .AddClashRoyaleApiClient(provider => {
-        //you can use provider to get any required service needed to initialize your ApiOptions return configuration.GetClashRoyaleApiOptionsSection("<sectionName>"); //if you don't specify the sectionName it will be "ClashRoyaleApiOptions" by default
-    })
+    .AddClashRoyaleApiClient(clashRoyaleApiOptions)
     .BuildServiceProvider();
 ```